CircuitVerse/Blog/content/posts/Jaydip_Dey_Final_Report.md

 ### Implemented features

-- 👥 **Admins Managing Moderators**: Allowing admins to add and remove question moderators. 👥
+- 👥 **Moderator Role Administration**: Allowing admins to add and remove question moderators.

-- 🔧 **Question Category Management**: Allowing admins and moderators to create and delete question categories. 🔧
+- 🔧 **Question Category Management**: Allowing admins and moderators to create and delete question categories.

-- 🔍 **Questions Page**: Features including search, filtering capabilities, pagination, and view options. 🔍
+- 🔍 **Question Lisiting**: Features including search, filtering capabilities, pagination, and view options.

 - 📝 **Question Management with Simulator Integration**: Allowing admins and moderators to add, edit, and delete questions.
-Users can attempt a question with circuit boilerplate. 📝
+Users can attempt a question with circuit boilerplate.

-- ✅ **Auto Verification and Submission**: Auto-verify and submit circuits, storing users' progress. ✅
+- ✅ **Auto Verification and Submission**: Auto-verify and submit circuits, storing users' progress.

-- 📊 **User Dashboard**: A dashboard to track submission history and progress, with the ability to toggle visibility. 📊
+- 📊 **User Dashboard**: A dashboard to track submission history and progress, with the ability to toggle visibility.

-- 🚦 **Feature Access Control**: A Flipper feature flag to control access/block this entire feature. 🚦
+- 🚦 **Feature Access Control**: A Flipper feature flag to control access/block this entire feature.

 ---

 ### 👥 Admins Managing Moderators 👥

-In the admin dashboard there is a button named `Add moderators` where admins can add the new email id's of the moderators or can remove the existing one.
+From the admin dashboard, admins can add new moderator email IDs or remove existing ones.

 ![image](/images/Jaydip_GSoC24/manage-mod-2.webp)

 ### 🔧 Question Category Management 🔧

-Similar to the Add moderators button, in the dashboard there should be an option of `Add categories`.
+Similar to the moderator management feature, in the dashboard there will be an option for `Add categories`.
 But unlike Add modertaors , Add Categories will be visible to both question bank moderators and the admins.
 Clicking this button will open a modal where user can add a new category or delete and existing one.

 ![image](/images/Jaydip_GSoC24/categories.png)